-- 1. Place the machine on a level place. - 2.
+- 1. Place the machine on a level surface. - 2.
 Place a container under the front gear case to catch the oil. - 3.
-Remove oil filler bolt and drain bolt 2 at the bottom of front gear case, and drain used oil. - 4.
-Install the drain bolt and tighten it to the specified torque.
+Remove oil filler bolt and drain bolt 1 at the bottom of front gear case, and drain used oil. - 4.
+Install the drain bolt and tighten it to the specified torque. - 5.
+Fill the front gear case with oil. - 6.
+Install the filler bolt 2 and tighten it to the specified torque. - 7.
+Check for oil leaks.
+If oil leakage is found, check the cause.